rogerchamberlain/rogerchamberlain.github.io/setup-git.md

 ![team registration page]({{ "/images/18.png" | relative_url }})

 One person in your team will need to create the team.
 Please use the last names of everyone in your team as the team name.
-Once the team has been created, the other members of the team should be able to see it and click the "Join" button to join the team.<br><br>
+Once the team has been created, the other members of the team should be able to see it and click the "Join" button to join the team.
 This will create a repository for you with the code that you need.
 The next thing you need to do is create a clone of your repository on your local machine.
 First, go to the GitHub page for your repository (your repository should contain CSE132, the name of your assignment, and the name of your team) and copy the link:

 ![Github page for repo]({{ "/images/19.png" | relative_url }})

-Next, open Eclipse and go into your workspace:<br><br>
+Next, open Eclipse and go into your workspace:

 ![Eclipse workspace]({{ "/images/8.png" | relative_url }})

 Go to File -> Import.
-Then select Git project from the list:<br><br>
+Then select Git project from the list:

 ![Git project]({{ "/images/9.png" | relative_url }})

-Next, select "Clone URI":<br><br>
+Next, select "Clone URI":

 ![Clone URL]({{ "/images/10.png" | relative_url }})

 Paste the link that you copied from GitHub into the box at the top.
-Fill in your GitHub login (not your WUSTL key!) at the bottom:<br><br>
+Fill in your GitHub login (not your WUSTL key!) at the bottom:

 ![Github login]({{ "/images/11.png" | relative_url }})